-Tongtan “Bert” Chantarat is a postdoctoral fellow at the Center for Antiracism Research for Health Equity, University of Minnesota.
-As a multidisciplinary quantitative scholar, he seeks to understand the mechanisms that produce and reinforce racial health inequities and how to disrupt them.
-His current research focuses on operationalizing and measuring structural racism and developing modeling approaches to evaluate the cost-effectiveness of seemingly non-health policies on population health.
-His work was supported by NIOSH, HRSA, and the Minnesota Population Center.
-Mr. Chantarat earned a Ph.D. in Health Services Research, Policy, and Administration from the University of Minnesota and an M.P.H. in Epidemiology from Columbia University.
-He was the recipient of the Alice S. Hersh Student Scholarship in 2020 and served on the Disparities Interest Group Advisory Committee from 2019 to 2021.
+Tongtan “Bert” Chantarat is a research scientist at the Center for Antiracism Research for Health Equity, University of Minnesota.
+Dr. Chantarat bridges theories and methods from sociology, epidemiology, and decision science to understand the mechanisms that produce and reinforce racial health inequities and identify effective strategies to disrupt them.
+His current research programs include 1) examining how structural racism causes poor health among racialized populations, 2) using mathematical models (e.g., microsimulations, agent-based models) to evaluate the cost-effectiveness of antiracist interventions, and 3) understanding the role of work and workplace as drivers of racial health inequities.
+His work was supported by NICHD, NIOSH, HRSA, and the Robert Wood Johnson Foundation.
+Dr. Chantarat earned a Ph.D. in Health Services Research, Policy, and Administration from the University of Minnesota and an M.P.H. in Epidemiology from Columbia University.